 The conjugation of verbs in the simple past is the same for all forms.
-We add -ed to the regualr verbs, but the conjuagtions of irregular verbs has to be learned by heart.
+We add -ed to the regular verbs, but the irregular verbs have to be learned by heart.
 In negative sentences and questions, the verb remains in the infinitive, and the auxiliary verb do is conjugated in the past tense – did.
 The table below shows examples of the conjugation of regular and irregular verbs in the simple past in positive, negative and interrogative sentences.

 |regular verb||I played||I did not play||Did I play?|

 |irregular verb||I spoke||I did not speak||Did I speak?|

 Regular verbs are conjugated by adding -ed to the base infinitive of a verb.
 However, there are some exceptions to this rule: